RaamRaam/tf2api/README.md

 * __train.py__
   * _train_ class
   * _call_
     * Trains the model for provided hyper parameters by taking train and test data as input
   * _save_
     * Saves the model in the path provided.
 Expects a folder in the name of model in the object
   * _load_
     * Loads the model from the path provided
   * _evaluate_
     * evaluates the accuracy of the model
   * *_deep_learn_*
     * Executes Graph of the model
   * *_linear_lr_*
     * Dynamic LR finder depending on inputs
   * *_savehistory_*
     * Saves history of the model parameters
   * *_savelrhistory_*
-   * Saves LR histor
+    * Saves LR history

 * __tfrecords.py__
   * _SaveTFRecordSet_